 A Common Toolkit for Evaluating Risk and Impacts

 The NWCC, an independent multi-stakeholder forum funded by the U.S. Department of Energy to support sustainable wind power development in the U.S. from 1994-2021, published a guidance document to encourage greater consistency, rigor, and comparability of wind-wildlife studies at different projects.
 The Comprehensive Guide to Studying Wind Energy/Wildlife Interactions, developed in 1999 and revised in 2011, provides developers and agencies with a common “toolkit” for evaluating risk and measuring impacts.
 Standardized study methods and metrics improve project-specific analyses and enable stakeholders to learn more about wind-wildlife interactions and solutions through analysis of data from studies at multiple wind projects.

 Voluntary Wind Energy Guidelines

 The U.S. Fish & Wildlife Service’s voluntary Land-Based Wind Energy Guidelines offer wind companies a risk-based decision framework for evaluating and addressing the likelihood of adverse wildlife impacts resulting from wind energy development and operation.
 Issued in 2012, the Guidelines mirror the development process, incorporating study questions and methods that inform successive decisions to abandon or proceed with project development, or to collect additional information as needed.
-Following a tiered approach, developers – in coordination with federal and state agencies and other stakeholders – determine which sites merit more detailed consideration, what species of concern are present at a site, guide predicting risk and estimating impacts to these species, and what steps can be taken to avoid, minimize, and offset wildlife impacts.
+In coordination with federal and state agencies and other stakeholders, developers can follow the tiered approach to evaluate whether a site merits more detailed consideration, identify species of concern present at a site, predict risk and estimate impacts to these species, and determine available options to avoid, minimize, and offset wildlife impacts.